-Students in the FNP program will be required to complete one on campus 4-day immersion at one of our campus locations (San Diego, CA or Phoenix, AZ) during their MSN572 Advanced Health and Physical Assessment Across the Lifespan course.
+The Family Nurse Practitioner programs (MSN and PM Certificate) require an in person, face-to-face immersion experience which incorporates activities to develop advanced practice history taking and physical examination skills.
+Students will have access to technological resources and clinical tools to enhance their clinical competence, critical thinking skills, and procedural aptitude.
+The immersion will be completed during their MSN572 Advanced Health and Physical Assessment Across the Lifespan course.
 Immersion is required for course and degree completion, and must be taken concurrently with the MSN572 course.
 Students will be working with standardized patients and learning advanced clinical skills.
-Campus immersion dates are provided to students during orientation and there is also a schedule posted in the Nursing Caring Corner in D2L.
 Immersion dates may differ for students that have any changes to their degree plan such as, but not limited to, transfer credit, drop, fail or withdraw from courses, take leave from the University, or any change that may impact their program progress in any way.
 Students are encouraged to review the immersion schedule and plan work absences, travel, and transportation arrangements accordingly.
 All immersion related activities are at the student's own expense.